Deepen your knowledge of events unique to Japan|List of traditional events and annual festivals

 Mother's Day is a day to express gratitude to mothers.
 Originating in the United States and spreading throughout the world, it has taken root as an annual event in Japan.
 The dates and gifts for Mother's Day vary from country to country, but Japan shares with the U.S. in that red carnations are given on the second Sunday of May each year.

-Traditional and Annual Summer Events
+Summer Traditions and Annual Events

 Summer is a time when nature comes alive under the strong sunlight.
 Summer festivals unique to each region are held throughout Japan, and many people enjoy summer leisure activities at the beach or in the mountains.
 Here we introduce some of the traditional and annual summer events.